maroc81/qShowDesigner/Protocol.md

 Set Fixture Channel | 08 | Sets fixture channel value Unknown Response | 09 | Unknown response to commands 0b and 0f.
 Unknown | 0b | This command and 09 response have been observed but the function is currently unknown.
 This command appears to be related to information for a fixture as it is sent by SD monitor when double click a fixture (or maybe when you go to View->Fixtures).
-Unknown Response | 0c | Unknown response to command 0b.
+Selected Number Button | 0c | Sent when a numbered button is selected/deselected.
 Change Page | 0d | Changes page up or down based on argument.
 Select Function | 0e | Selects one of the functions such as fixture or scene Push Button | 0f | "Pushes" one of the numbered buttons on show designer.